 Staffing information is also posted on the CMS Nursing Home Compare website to help consumers understand the differences in levels of care and staffing in nursing homes.

 The PBJ reporting requirements mean that organizations must track additional information about their staffing, including hours worked for each individual as well as position and pay classification worked.

 Payroll-Based Journal reporting allows staffing and census information to be collected on a regular and more frequent basis than just during survey.
 This in turn provides audible data and further ensures accuracy.

 Get help with your PBJ

 Assemble, validate and submit PBJ reports, and predict your Staffing Five-Star with SimplePBJ™

 Required information for Payroll-Based Journal

-Employee ID: All staff (direct employees and contract staff) must be entered into the system by assigning each staff member an Employee ID.
-Employee names and any personally identifiable information (PII) will not be stored in the system.
+- Employee ID: All direct care staff (both employees and contract/agency staff) must be assigned an Employee ID.
 The ID must be a unique identifier and not duplicated with any other current or previous staff.
-This ID should also not contain any PII, such as a Social Security Number (SSN).
+This ID should not contain any personally identifiable information, such as Social Security Number or name.

 Direct Care Staff are those individuals who, through interpersonal contact with residents or resident care management, provide care and services to allow residents to attain or maintain the highest practicable physical, mental, and psycho-social well-being.